ValentineSean/flask-neon-kit/README.rst

 =================================
 Flask-Neon-Kit
 =================================
 flask-neon-kit is a Flask extension which generates CRUD endpoints out of the box from defined models of the Neon Postgres database.
+This solution is built upon the foundation of the Flask-SQLAlchemy.
 This initiative was driven by the tedious nature of manually writing CRUD logic for every Flask application entity.

 Features
 ===============